Hi. How can we help?

 • Location: Pick an area that's away from electronics (microwaves, phones, etc.), barriers (concrete walls, metal objects, etc.), and heat sources (kitchen, audio equipment, etc.).

 • Cabling: Connect your router and modem using an Ethernet cable rated Cat 5e (or higher) with RJ45 connectors.
-If your router doesn't have enough open Ethernet ports for all of your LAN-devices (printers, payment terminals, etc.), you'll need a network switch.
+If your router doesn't have enough open Ethernet ports for all of your LAN devices (printers, payment terminals, etc.), you'll need a network switch.

 • Placement: Place the router somewhere open, central, and elevated.
 If an enclosed space is unavoidable, ensure at least 7 cm (2.75 in) on all sides of the router to prevent overheating.